Collection 111 Papers of Charles H. Troutman, Jr.

 - Indians of North America.

-- Inter-Varsity Christian Fellowship of Canada.
+- Inter-Varsity Christian Fellowship (Canada)

 - Inter-Varsity Christian Fellowship.

-- Inter-Varsity Fellowship of Christian Unions (Aust.)
+- Inter-Varsity Fellowship of Christian Unions (Australia)

-- Inter-Varsity Fellowship of Christian Unions (N.Z.)
+- Inter-Varsity Fellowship of Evangelical Unions (N.Z.)

 - International Council of Christian Churches.